-He improved his fourth-place wind-up four years back to bring home this time the bronze along with Teofilo Yldefonso’s and fighter Jose Villanueva.
+He improved his fourth-place wind-up four years back to bring home this time the bronze along with Teofilo Yldefonso and fighter Jose Villanueva.

 That’s spelled out for the country’s most satisfactory showing in the quadrennial aggrupation that has never been matched since.

 After the LA Games, Toribio strayed behind and enrolled at the University of Southern California, where he earned his degree in Bachelor of Science in Civil Engineering.

 1936 3rd Olympics

-Loboc’s pride made it again to the 1936 Berlin Olympics, his third, becoming the only Filipino athlete to serve the country in three Olympics and as many times in the FEG that earned for him the coveted Helms World Trophy for being Asia’s most outstanding athlete in 1930.
+Loboc’s pride made it again to the 1936 Berlin Olympics, his third.
+Becoming the only Filipino athlete to serve the country in three Olympics.
+And as many times in the FEG.
+Which earned him the coveted Helms World Trophy for being Asia’s most outstanding athlete in 1930.

 Unfortunately, he could not mimic his bronze medal effort in 1932 and wound up 12th in the 1936 Olympics.

 Awards and Accolades

 Life After Athletics

-Following his retirement from active competitions, Toribio served actively in several positions at the Philippine Amateur Athletic Federation, its sports ruling body, including its vice president from 1955 to 1959.
+Following his retirement from active competition.
+Toribio served actively in several positions at the Philippine Amateur Athletic Federation.
+Its sports ruling body, including its vice president from 1955 to 1959.

 During the Japanese occupation.
 He was active in an underground movement.
 As First Lieutenant in Lieutenant Colonel Edwin Price Ramsey’s guerrillas operating in Bulacan and Central Luzon.

 Toribio was not only an outstanding athlete; he was also a top-notch lawmaker and civil engineer.
 He served as congressman of Bohol’s Second Congressional district from 1946 to 1953.
-Consistently voted one of the ten outstanding congressmen by men and women covering the Lower House during his term.
+Consistently voted as one of the ten outstanding congressmen by men and women covering the Lower House during his term.